AndrewDMorgan/Text-Based-Dungeons/README.md

 ### Text-Based-Dungeons

 A text based top-down dugeon game made for my AP Computer Science class.
 You can fight your way through mob invested rooms.
-You can grab dropped items from mobs and open chests.
-You can enchant your weapons and fights bosses to get legendary loot to continue your fighting.
-Although if you die the game is over.
+You can pick up ranged, melee, and magic weapons to move your way through the rooms.
+You can grab dropped items from mobs and open chests to gain strength.
+You can enchant your weapons and fights bosses to get legendary loot to continue your journey through the dangeruse dungeons.
+Just watch out, if you die the game is over.

 ## Future Plans
 * More Levels